Do you need help with writing a first draft?

 I recommend building a personal library of writing prompts that work for you over time.

-You can get these prompts in books you like reading, articles you enjoy and even from the first pages of classic books.
-Or download the prompts I used below, for free:
+You can get these prompts in books you like reading, articles you enjoy, and even from the first pages of classic books.
+Pick one and keep writing!

-On the other hand if you’re writing the first draft of an essay, decide on your priorities.
+On the other hand, if you’re writing an essay for the first time, decide on your priorities.

 Prolific writers know how important it is to start writing quickly.
 So they go easy on themselves.